tfabris/EnterpriseSpotlights/README.md

 For this Tomy base, I was able to use two lenses per sconce, one lens per spotlight, with no gobos required.
 By carefully positioning the two lenses near each LED on the base, two spotlights can be generated per LED.
 So I get six total spotlight effects out of the base of the Tomy model.
 - Front-center sconce: Focuses two spotlights on the centerline of the saucer.
 Forward lens focuses on the registration number, rearward lens focuses on the "Enterprise" nameplate just ahead of the dorsal connector.
-- Left and right sconces: Each one focuses two spotlights, one aiming forward to create the side-spotlights on the underside of the saucer, and one facing the pennants on the sides of the secondary hull (with some overspill onto the dorsal connector).
+- Left and right sconces: Each one focuses two spotlights, one aiming forward, to create the side-spotlights on the underside of the saucer, and one facing the pennants on the sides of the secondary hull (with some overspill onto the dorsal connector).

 ![Beauty Shot](Photos/Saucer%20Low.jpg)